mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 ```

 In the example above, there are different things to take into account.
-- In the decorator itself, the signature is specified.
+- In the decorator itself, the signature is specified. `int64` would mean a scalar,
+  `int64[:]` would mean a 1D array, `int64[:,:]` would mean a 2D array...
-- The second element indicates the data flow.
-Everything before the arrow means input.
+- The second element indicates the data flow and shapes.
+Everything before the arrow
+  means input.
 After it, outputs.
-All of them can be either a *1D ARRAY* with `n` elements (or any
-  letter) with `(n)` or they can be a scalar `()`.
+For scalars, you just write `()`.
+For 1D array,
+  you write `(n)`.
+For 2D array, you write `(m,n)`...
+Note that any symbol can be used
+  to denote the dimensions.
+They do not admit any integers as symbols.
 - Therefore, `numba` will manage the creation of the output arrays.
 This have a few
   consequences:
-  - Outputs ALWAYS have to be of the type `xxx[:]` on the first part of the signature.
+  - Outputs ALWAYS have to be an array.
+Meaning that it has to be at least 1D.
-  - For the second part, depending on the dimensions of the output, it can be
-    either `()` (scalar) or `(n)` (1D array).
-About this one, there are two main
-    restrictions:
       - You cannot use integers here
       - Due to the generalization nature, every letter that appears in the right side,
         it has to be on the left side.
 More comments on this are done later.